-Easter in Spain doesn’t involve mountains of chocolate eggs or bunnies as it does in the UK, in fact the only places you’ll find Easter Eggs on sale are usually the shops catering to foreigners.
-If you want to celebrate Semana Santa like the Spanish, here are 8 delicious dishes eaten in Spain during Semana Santa for you to try…
+Easter in Spain doesn’t involve mountains of chocolate eggs or bunnies as it does in the UK, in fact the only places you’ll find Easter Eggs on sale are usually the shops catering to foreigners, and at extortionate prices!
+If you want to celebrate Semana Santa like the Spanish and are looking for Easter food ideas, here are 8 delicious dishes eaten in Spain during Semana Santa for you to try…

 Potaje de Vigilia